alexandreacm/app-grocery/README.md

 ## 💻 Project
-Application to help you make your supermarkets.
+An example of a grocery application with RN CLI, prop types, axios, react navigation and simple jest test, to help you make your supermarkets.

+## 💻 User Access
+- User: admin@gmail.com
+- PAssWord: 123456

 ## :hammer_and_wrench: Features